-- 1. Integrate Christian principles in critical thinking and decision making. - 2.
-Identify the needs of persons using assessment techniques, diagnostic criteria, and treatment planning. - 3.
-Utilize appropriate counseling techniques with individuals, families, and groups. - 4.
-Provide chemical dependency specific education to clients, families, groups and the community. - 5.
-Design and provide aftercare.
+- Integrate Christian principles in critical thinking and 1. decision making. - Demonstrate awareness and improvement of thinking 2. and learning strategies. - Identify the needs of persons using assessment tech-3. niques, diagnostic criteria, and treatment planning. - Utilize appropriate counseling techniques with indi-4. viduals, families, and groups. - Provide chemical dependency specific education to clients, families, groups and the community. - Design and provide aftercare.
+6.

 The setting of goals, as well as priorities among those goals, with an emphasis upon how those goals and priorities relate to the realities and aspirations of life.
 The attitude of the individual including other aspects of psychological makeup and how it impacts upon the ability and willingness to set goals and priorities.
-An emphasis upon how goals, priorities, and attitudes can lead to effective and Christian personal management.
+An emphasis upon how goals, priorities and attitudes can lead to effective and Christian personal management.

-This course will present a historical background of computing, including the evolution of the personal computer and the history of the internet.
-It will briefly look at the difference between hardware, software, and peripherals, as well as basic Internet skills, computer maintenance, and the most important parts of a computer.
-The major focus of the course will be upon desktop computing and software application, dealing specifically with learning how to use Microsoft Office Professional.
-Primary attention will be given to word processing (Word), spreadsheets (Excel), and presentations (PowerPoint).
+This course will briefly look at the difference between hardware, software, and peripherals, as well as basic Internet skills, and the most important parts of a computer.
+The major focus of the course will be upon desktop computing and software applications, dealing specifically with learning how to use Microsoft Office Professional 2007.
+Primary attention will be given to word processing (Word) and presentations (PowerPoint).
 Some time will be spent on email and campus web applications as well, all of which are integral to a student's college career.
 The student will have the opportunity for practical application of concepts learned, whether for ministry, business, or any other professions.